 Simmering is key to making Chicken Korma really creamy.
 This slow cooking helps the korma sauce get thicker and lets the flavors mix well.

 Next, put the partially cooked chicken back into the simmering gravy.
-Stir it gently so that the chicken gets covered with the tasty sauce.
-Turn the heat down to low, cover the pan, and let the korma simmer for 15 to 20 mins.
-This is the time for the chicken to cook fully and for the sauce to reach the right thickness.
+Give it a gentle stir so that the chicken is coated with the tasty sauce.
+Reduce the heat to low, cover the pan and simmer the korma for 15 to 20 mins.
+This is when you want the chicken to cook the rest of the way through and for the sauce to reduce just enough to the right thickness.

 Keep an eye on the sauce as it cooks.
-If it’s too thick, add a bit of water or stock to thin it out.
-If it’s not thick enough, mix one teaspoon of cornstarch with one tablespoon of water to create a slurry.
-Then, add this to the curry along with tomato puree.
+If it’s too thick, stir in some water or stock to loosen it.
+If it’s not thick enough, combine one teaspoon cornstarch with one tablespoon of water to make a slurry.
+Then this gets added to the curry with some tomato puree.
 Let it simmer for a few more minutes until the sauce is just right.

 Step 5: Final Touches and Garnishing Tips